Are you tired of spending your school’s end-of-year budget on tools that just sit on the shelf?

 Your annual budget may wrap up on June 30, but you still have time to unwrap effective safety tools.
 To help you make the most of your end-of-year dollars, here are six ways to amplify professional development for your staff and Care, Welfare, Safety, and Security

 yet, you won’t believe the depth it offers.
 It is at once the classic prevention and intervention training program you’ve always known, and something more.
 It’s more flexible.
 More relevant.
 More customizable.
 And more connected to the realities you and your staff experience every day.
 Participants feel it offers “more options with the levels of intervention and risk assessment,” says Instructor Beverly Moore

 , plus “it’s fun and easier to teach.”

 2. Already enhanced?
-Take advantage of Nonviolent Crisis Intervention® Flex.
+Take advantage of our blended Nonviolent Crisis Intervention® program.

 .
 Once they’ve completed the online portion of the course, you take it from there in the traditional classroom setting.
 You and your staff get more convenience, more ability to focus your classroom learning on applying